AnalyticsGate/AGR-Cloud-Setups/AgSupportConsole/PortableInstall.md

-# AnalayticsGate Support Console

-## Manual installation of AnalayticsGate Cloud Reporting
+# Manual installation of AnalayticsGate Cloud Reporting

-1. Transfer the porable zip file to the desktop.
+1. Transfer the portable zip file to the desktop.
 2. Extract the zip file.
 3. Rename the unzip folder to "AGCloudReporting".
 4. Copy the unzip folder to "C:\Program Files" or "C:\Programme".